Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Convergence rates

 Moreover,

 Let $\Omega \subseteq \R^m$.
-We say $\fun \in \mathcal{L}^1(\Omega)$ if there exist an extension $\hat{\x} : \R^m \to \R$ such that $\hat{\x} \in \mathcal{L}^1(\R^m)$. \end{definition} \begin{remark} We add several remarks on this definition: \begin{enumerate} \item $\mathcal{L}^1$ \emph{does not} refer to the common $L^1$-function space of absolutely integrable functions and depends on the choice on the family ${\tt U}$.
-For more properties and details on this space see \cite[Remark 3.11]{ShaCloCoi18}.
-There is only a notational similarity. \item In \autoref{eq:normve} we have used the uncountable family
+We say $\x \in \mathcal{L}^1(\Omega)$ if there exist an extension $\hat{\x} : \R^m \to \R$ such that $\hat{\x} \in \mathcal{L}^1(\R^m)$. \end{definition} \begin{remark} We add several remarks on this definition: \begin{enumerate} \item $\mathcal{L}^1$ \emph{does not} refer to the common $L^1$-function space of absolutely integrable functions and depends on the choice on the family ${\tt U}$.
+There is only a notational similarity of the spaces.
+For more properties and details on this space see \cite[Remark 3.11]{ShaCloCoi18}. \item In \autoref{eq:norm} we have used the uncountable family

 to define the $\mathcal{L}^1$-norm. \item If ${\tt U} = \set{\psi_n: n \in \N}$ is an orthonormal basis of $L^2(\R^m)$, then we have for $\x \in L^2(\R^m)$: